GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/integrations/grafana.md

 - Header: `x-greptime-db-name`
 - Value: `<dbname>`

-Then click Save & Test button to test the connection.
+Then click "Save & Test" button to test the connection.

+For how to query data with PromQL, please refer to the [Prometheus Query Language](/user-guide/query-data/promql.md) document.

 ## MySQL data source

-Click the Add data source button and select MySQL as the type.
+Click the "Add data source" button and select MySQL as the type.
 Fill in the following information in MySQL Connection:

 - Host: `<host>:4002`
 - Database: `<dbname>`